 You have something for the ones who want to write, don’t you?

 However, I always have some students who want more traditional types of written exercises to practice more.
-I like to try to meet my students in their comfort zone as well as nudge them into taking risks, so I made a grammar guide with worksheets.
-Eventually I got tired of constantly making tag question sets for this activity I’m about to tell you about and made an “official” grammar activity.
-More recently, a former student asked me why I never gave them task cards for tag questions, so I just made a couple of sets, one for the simple tenses and one for the progressive tenses.
+I like to try to meet my students in their comfort zone and nudge them into taking risks, so I made a grammar guide with worksheets.
+Eventually, I got tired of constantly making tag question sets for this activity I’m about to tell you about and made an “official” grammar activity.
+A former student asked me why I never gave them task cards for tag questions, so I just made a couple of sets, one for the simple tenses and one for the progressive tenses.

 But you clicked a link to get here for two ideas you can take and use now, right?
 Well, here they are!

 - Have students create a list of 10-20 information questions that they will ask a partner, preferably one they don’t know well.